 B2G public relations is a difficult challenge under the best of circumstances.
 Both technology companies for which the government is an important vertical and those that are solely focused on government agencies struggle to find customers who are willing or able to participate in media outreach on behalf of their vendor.
 In many cases, the programs themselves may be confidential or classified, while in other situations, program officials are reluctant to be seen as endorsing a specific contractor.

-This was exactly the challenge that Google’s public sector team was facing when it wanted to broaden its base of federal, state, and local business.
-Bluetext created a comprehensive “Gov Transformers” program that identified program managers at all levels across the United States who were solving technology and program problems with state-of-the-art solutions, “transforming” the way their agencies were doing business.
+This was exactly the challenge – and solution – Google’s public sector team was facing when it wanted to broaden its base of federal, state, and local business.
+Bluetext created a comprehensive “Gov Transformers” program that identified program managers at all levels across the United States who were solving technology and program problems with state-of-the-art technologies, “transforming” the way their agencies were doing business.

 Our first step was to design a series of promotional “cards” that could be both physical for trade shows and digital for online marketing campaigns.
-Each card displayed a provocative statement on the front and a stylized image of the individual on the back alongside a description of the challenge and solution.
-The stylized image was a visual treatment that rendered photographs into a similar format to attract attention and – more importantly – to “standardize” the images in order to compensate for different image quality and condition.
+Each card displayed a provocative statement on the front and included a stylized image of the individual on the back together with a description of the challenge and solution.
+The stylized image was a visual treatment that rendered photographs into a similar type to attract attention and – more importantly – to “standardize” the images in order to compensate for different cameras and quality of each image.

 The next step in our approach was to create a microsite repository of customer “hero” stories in the form of a lead-generating campaign with several interactive features.
 Each case study was tagged by type of solution and location so that searching was easy and intuitive.
 We sent our professional photographers to capture each individual with a more formal approach and made those images the homepage of the website: